thomashoneyman/purescript-halogen-hooks/README.md

 import Halogen.Hooks as Hooks
 ```

-Halogen Hooks uses an indexed free monad to ensure Hooks are always run in the same order.
+Halogen Hooks ensures Hooks are always evaluated in the same order.
 For that reason you should use `do`, `bind`, and `pure` as qualified imports from the `Halogen.Hooks` module.
+You will see compile-time errors if you forget!

 This code replicates the Halogen basic button example which renders a count that is incremented on click: